Meet Sierra & Adam, Co-creating Your Community

 Creating an Inclusive Community

 After researching coworking spaces in general and specifically in southwest Austin, they realized that there was a need for such a space.
-Still, more importantly, there was a need for community-driven events in a third place (a communal space between work and home, such as a church, gym, bar, etc.).
+Still, more importantly, there was a need for community-driven events in a third place (a communal space between work and home, such as a church, gym, rec center, etc.).

 The community's needs aligned with Sierra and Adam's goals, and the idea of Maeve House was born.